Brisbane Bears: Stadium selection and QAFL vs Skase legal dispute

 The club's board, however, were of the opinion the club would not be viable without if it did not own its own stadium.
 On 18 December 1986, the club nominated the Carrara Oval on the Gold Coast as a temporary venue with a capacity of 20,000 mooted through the use of temporary stands through the use of metal bleachers.
-The choice of venue was reported to be the insistence of Christopher Skase.
-Bears President, Paul Cronin officially announced the home ground on 23 December.
-While it raised the ire of the QAFL who were adamant that the club be Brisbane based, the decision to base the club over 70 kilomtres from its namesake baffled many.
+The choice of venue was reported to be the insistence of Skase.
+Cronin officially announced the home ground on 23 December.
+While it raised the ire of the QAFL who were adamant that the club be Brisbane based, the decision to base the club over 70 kilometres from its namesake baffled many.
 Skase's Gold Coast business interests were reportedly a major factor, with its proximity to his Sheraton Grand Mirage Resort development at Southport under construction at his subsequent promotion of corporate hospitality packages to wealthy southern travellers.
 Skase argued that with a playing surface the same dimensions as the Melbourne Cricket Ground the venue was the ideal choice.
 Nevertheless, the decision would begin a bitter and long protracted battle between the QAFL and the Bears which was not resolved until 1991.

 Skase spent $1 million redeveloping Carrara Oval over a 10-week period at the beginning of 1987.
 This included the erection of temporary stands, club rooms and facilities.